-How to reduce your cart abandonment rate.
+How to reduce your cart abandonment rates.
 Cart abandonment refers to visitors who add items to their online shopping cart, but exit without completing the purchase.
 The Baymard Report highlights some of the main reasons for people abandoning a purchase at the shopping cart.
 We address the causes of cart abandonment and apply established principles from the science of consumer behaviour.

 How much are your customers being charged for shipping and tax?
 One of the main reasons for cart abandonment is shipping costs.
 If your customers are paying $20 for a T-shirt, they’re unlikely to add another $4.99 for shipping.